 To be part of our greater community in support of education and the greater good.

 To be a place of good company, great reads, and engaging conversations for all ages.

 Robinsons prides itself on finding numerous ways to gather the community together around the theme of literacy.
-We have a long history of co-ordinating high profile author events and launch parties.
+We have a long history of co-coordinating high profile author events and launch parties.
 In 2009 Robinson’s Bookshop was nominated and shortlisted for the first time at the Australian Book Industry Awards in the category of Best Marketing Campaign by an Independent Bookshop.
-We have also been nominated for the 2010 Awards for our inspiring event involving the Navy Community centered around the “Search for Sydney” title launched in 2009.
-In 2011 we held our first annual National Bookshop Day, featuring 8 guest authors, a town crier, CES volunteers BBQ, poetry readings, local dance troupes and more.
-It was a great day for our customers to celebrate having a bookshop in their community.
-We look forward to National Bookshop Day again in 2012.
+We were also nominated for the 2010 Awards for our inspiring event involving the Navy Community centred around the “Search for Sydney” title.

 2015 saw us host Master Chef George Caloumbaris at our Eastland store as well as a visit from Madga Szubanksi at our Chadstone store!
 Gina Liano also paid as a visit along with Paul Chapman and Chris Judd.
 We also entertained the kids (and the big kids!) at our sold out Andy Griffiths event celebrating the release of the 65-Storey Treehouse.

 National Bookshop Day Celebrations